 In middle and high school, she begins to understand how she’s wired, what her interest areas are, what she’s good at and what career paths she wants to pursue.
 Her pathway will be influenced by her parents, friends, teachers and social media.
 But more than any other factor, her future will be determined by her experiences during these years.

-Summer is quickly approaching, and droves of high school and college students will be looking for ways to make extra money.
+During summer break, droves of high school and college students will be looking for ways to make extra money.
 Most will apply for popular student jobs, like fast-food, waiting tables or babysitting.
 But what if they knew the full spectrum of opportunities available?
 Like the chance to work with high-tech automation equipment honing valuable hard skills.

 Think of the number of eager, talented students who are mechanically-inclined and could be an excellent addition to your facility for the summer.
 The benefits are really endless: finish projects that have been put on the wayside, create room for an incumbent employee to train new skills, and more.
 And it gives you a chance to pour into a young person, inspiring and influencing their career pathway.